 Dog food is not required to contain taurine, one of the main reasons that cats should not be fed dog food for a long time.
 Similar to cat food, diets for dogs are often supplemented with various B vitamins and vitamins A, D, and E, although the amount required differs.
 The minerals found in dog food provide skeletal support and help with muscle functions.

 What Happens if a Cat Eats Dog Food?
 (Once vs Often)

 Cats cannot survive on a dog food diet alone long term.
-Without the right protein and taurine, cats will lose their muscle mass and become lethargic.
-They will eventually develop problems with their vision, digestion, heart function, and immune system.
-For purebred queens that may have a litter of kittens in the future, taurine is needed for proper fetal development.
+Without the right amount of protein and taurine, cats will lose their muscle mass and become lethargic.
+Taurine deficiency causes eventual problems with their vision, digestion, heart function, and immune system.
+For queens that may have a litter of kittens in the future, taurine is needed for proper fetal development.

 But can a cat eat dog food here and there?